Fencing appears in Jewish sports history more often than casual memory would suggest.

 Olympedia's biography says she won the German championship as a teenager, took Olympic gold in Amsterdam in 1928, and later added silver at the 1936 Berlin Games.
 By then she had already been pushed out of her German club because she was considered "half Jewish" and had relocated to the United States.

-That would already make her historically significant.
+That alone would make her historically important in a sports archive.
 What makes her impossible to simplify is what happened in Berlin.

 The United States Holocaust Memorial Museum describes Mayer as the Nazis' token Jewish athlete, included to soften international criticism before the Games.
 She won silver in the women's foil and, like all German medalists, gave the Nazi salute on the podium.
 That image has shadowed her ever since.